epfl-ada/ada-2022-project-adagang/README.md

 ## Methods

 ### Step 1: Data loading, preprocessing and dataset construction
 The first task of the project was to be able to treat those huge datasets.
 In fact, a lot of time has been spent in optimization to be able to go through them in a reasonable computational time also using parallelism.
-The milestone 2 focus on one year only (2019), however, the whole dataset might be used for the analysis.
-Google Colab or swap space will be used.
+For manageability reasons, the project will focus on one year only (2019).
+Google Colab is used.
 Finally, a data frame, linking the datasets Time Series Data and Video Metadata, has been constructed keeping record of important information about the content of the videos.

 ### Step 2: Initial plots, sentiment analysis
 Plots about the found results on the title, description and tags are calculated.
-In fact, different graphics (e.g., histograms) giving information about the provocation in the content allowing to understand the portion of provocation on YouTube.
+In fact, different graphics (e.g., histograms) giving information about the content allowing to understand what define successful videos.
 In addition, a sentiment analysis is performed using Vader.
 The index returned is used to classify the videos for the next analysis.

-### Step 3: Study of provocative videos and determination of success index
+### Step 3: Determination of the use of emotions in successful videos
-Plots will show how the different factors of provocation are linked with the success of the videos.
-We will check if a potential correlation between provocative content and interest in a video exists (likes, trending etc.).
-To do so the number of views or like in function of the content will be highlighted per example.
-This research must be normalized according to the importance of the respective channel.
+Plots will show how the negativity is linked with the success of the videos.
 The categories will be analyzed separately to spot a potential difference.
-The criteria of success for such specific videos will be specified

-### Step 4: Determination of the impact of provocative content on the evolution of a channel
+### Step 4: Impact of the negativity on the views and likes
-The videos will be classified by provocation.
-The evolution of a channel depending to its most provocative content in comparison to its less provocative content can be plot through time.
-The average evolution between channels can be highlighted to determine if provocation induce a faster growth on short or long term.
-The videos of a channel must first be filtered.
-In fact, it is important to see the evolution of a channel because of a video, we have to be sure that that video is the only in a defined span.
+Through the sentiment analysis, the number of views and likes are studied with respect to the sentiment analysis score.
+Thanks to a linear regression, the goal is to determine if negativity or emotions in general generate more interest.
+The most sensitive categories to emotions are determined.
+It will also be determined whether a negative title or a negative description is more connected to the number of likes or views.

-### Step 5: Complementary analysis of the provocation on the channel
+### Step 5: Evolution of a channel with respect to the sentiment analysis score
-Maybe the impact of the provocative content won’t be that significant on the success of a channel.
-However, the effect could be sense on the discussion that it generates.
-The polarity of the likes/dislikes and the number of comments are then interesting.
-Another aspect to determine is whether a channel is sensitive to provocative videos.
-In fact, a channel used to this type of videos can be more robust to provocation than another one that hardly never use this pattern.
-People might get bored of provocative content.
+The study focused till here mostly on the videos.
+However, the evolution of a channel in term of subscribers, views or likes with respect to its mean sentiment analysis score is determined.
+The goal is to verify if a link can be found between the latter factors, synonyms of success for a channel, and its use of emotion’s trigger content.
+Is the impact of negativity so important that it is changing the evolution of a channel?
+Or is it only a way to maximize its potential?

-### Step 6: Linear regression
+### Step 6: Most frequent tags and topics for successful emotional videos
-Using the different factors that determine provocation content and the success index, the linear regression will try to show if it exists a way to combine those indicators that gives a statistically non-negligeable impact on the success of a video.
+First, some pre-processing is done to the most successful negative or positive videos filtered with the sentiment analysis score.
+In fact, the tags are plot in word clouds to determine the most frequent used ones.
+The descriptions are also clustered to identify the most used topics in emotional videos.
+The analysis is performed on different categories considered the most sensitive to emotions by the linear regression.

 ### Step 7: Github site building and Datastory redaction
 The datastory will be write using a selection of the plots realized.
 The most interesting results will be reported.